rodrihgh/rodrihgh.github.io/_projects/white-nightmare.md

 if we naively assign black level to walls and white level to cells this will stand out of the white noise and the visual impact will be equally lost.

-The solution is to find a trade-off: the brightness of the maze pixels will be random, but somehow similar to their neighbor's, so that the structure is preserved.
+The solution is to find a trade-off: the brightness of the pixels will be random, but somehow similar to their neighbor's, so that the structure is preserved.
 That is what autoregressive models are about.

-**Autoregressive models** (AR models for short) are random processes obtained by weighting and averaging a random value with some of the past values of the process.
+**Autoregressive models** (AR models for short) are random processes obtained by weighting and averaging a random value with some of the previously calculated values of the process.
 If the right parameters are chosen, this has a smoothing effect: values are arbitrary, but they do not deviate wildly from their neighboring values.